Strata Global

 Shallow surface failures:

-Geotextiles are used to combat surface erosion which is a major contributor to shallow slope failures.
+Geotextiles are used to combat surface erosion, which is a major contributor to shallow slope failures.
 The geotextile functions as a separation layer, arresting the migration of fine soil particles that can weaken the slope surface.
 Geotextiles can also act as a filter, allowing water to drain while retaining soil particles, thereby reducing surface erosion caused by water flow.

 Rotational failures:

-Geogrids can be plied in soil reinforcement within the slope mass, improving resistance to rotational failures.
+Geogrids can be used in soil reinforcement within the slope mass, improving resistance to rotational failures.
 The geogrid’s cellular structure traps soil particles, creating a composite material with improved mechanical properties.
 This helps the slope resist the driving forces that can cause it to rotate about a critical point.

 Internal shear failures: